veertuinc/anka-docs/content/en/docs/Anka CLI/anka-run.md

 ```

-Currently only single volume could be specified in the run command.
+***Note*** Currently only single volume could be specified in the run command.
 If you need more than one folder shared between host and the VM, use `anka mount/unmount` commands.

 ```
 anka mount VMNAME ~/Library/MobileDevice/Provisioning\ Profiles/ /Users/anka/Library/MobileDevice/Provisioning\ Profiles/ anka run VMNAME xcodebuild -exportOptionsPlist exportInfo.plist archive
 ```
-***Note***VM should be running for mount command to work.
+***Note*** VM should be in running state for mount command to work.

+### Examples of anka run usage

+`anka run sierrav40c1 xcodebuild -sdk iphonesimulator -scheme Kickstarter-iOS build`  - Will mount the default directory from the host into the sierrav40c1 Vm and execute build.

+`anka run -w /Applications VMNAME ls -l`  - Will pipe the results of `ls -l` from the VM's `/Applications` directory.

+`anka run -v .
+VMNAME ls`  - Will mount the host current directory inside the VM, execute `ls`, pipe the results and unmount.

+`anka run -v .
+VMNAME xcodebuild ...`  - Will mount the current directory from the developer machine(host) to the VM and execute an `xcodebuild` command and pipe the results back.

+`anka run sudo ...`  - Executes commands inside the VM with `sudo` privileges.
+For instance:

+`anka run VMNAME cp -R simpledir /Users/anka`  - Will copy the current host directory to the VM at /Users/anka location

+`anka run -n sierrav40c1 xcodebuild -sdk iphonesimulator -scheme Kickstarter-iOS build`  - Will not mount the current host directory and execute build in the VM current directory

 If you need more configuration changes to the VM, before anka run execution, you could start the VM with corresponding parameters, or write the parameters to VM configuration with `anka modify` command.